piaoruilin/252RCOSE45700/README.md

 # 🎷 All That Jazz (LangChain + FastAPI + Chroma)

-This project implements a **Retrieval-Augmented Generation (RAG)** chatbot using:
+(This project is for Korea University's COSE457 course with guidance from Nxtcloud) This project implements a **Retrieval-Augmented Generation (RAG)** chatbot using:

 - **LangChain**